mbeacom/splunk-otel-collector/deployments/fargate/README.md

 ## Custom Configuration
 For the Collector pick up your custom configuration, you need to assign the path to your custom configuration file to environment variable `SPLUNK_CONFIG` in the container definition for the Collector.
-In Fargate, this means uploading your custom configuration file to a volume attached to the task.
+In Fargate, this means having your custom configuration file in a volume attached to the task and assigning the path to `SPLUNK_CONFIG`.

-### ecsobserver
+### ecs_observer
 Add extension
 [Amazon Elastic Container Service Observer](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/observer/ecsobserver#amazon-elastic-container-service-observer)
 (ecsobserver or ecs_observer) to your custom configuration to discover application metrics targets.
 The `ecs_observer` can discover targets in running tasks, filtered by service names, task definitions and container labels.
-It is currently limited to discovering Prometheus targets and requires the read-only permissions below.
-Add the permissions to the task role by adding them to a customer-managed policy that is attached to the task role.
+The `ecs_observer` is currently limited to discovering Prometheus targets and requires the read-only permissions below.
+Add the permissions to the task role by adding them to a customer-managed policy attached to the task role.
 ```text
 ecs:List*
 ecs:Describe*
 ```

-The `ecs_observer` in the example below is configured to find Prometheus targets in cluster `lorem-ipsum-cluster`, region `us-west-2`, where the task arn pattern is `^arn:aws:ecs:us-west-2:906383545488:task-definition/lorem-ipsum-task:[0-9]+$`, and write the results in file `/etc/ecs_sd_targets.yaml`.
-Receiver `prometheus` is configured to read targets from the results file.
-Note that the values for `access_token` and `realm` are read from environment variables `SPLUNK_ACCESS_TOKEN` and `SPLUNK_REALM`, which must be specified in the container definition.
+In the example below, the `ecs_observer` is configured to find Prometheus targets in cluster `lorem-ipsum-cluster` of region `us-west-2` where the task arn pattern is `^arn:aws:ecs:us-west-2:906383545488:task-definition/lorem-ipsum-task:[0-9]+$`, and write the results in file `/etc/ecs_sd_targets.yaml`.
+The `prometheus` receiver is configured to read targets from the results file.
+Note that the values for `access_token` and `realm` are read from environment variables `SPLUNK_ACCESS_TOKEN` and `SPLUNK_REALM` respectively, which must be specified in the container definition.

 ```yaml
 extensions: